 - Athletes who want a barbell with a more aggressive knurling for a better grip while powerlifting.

 As we mentioned, the Rogue Ohio barbell comes in a stainless steel option which is the highest quality material you’ll find in barbell construction.
 Priced at $370, it’s a bit more expensive than some other barbells that aren’t made from stainless steel, but you’re paying for the high quality of the product here — which could make this the last barbell you ever buy.
-While the chrome sleeves come standard with the stainless steel Ohio, you have the option for plain stainless steel, as well.
-This is an additional $95, bringing your product total to $465, and after shipping, you’re looking at $535.
-Rogue does allow you to utilize PayLater from PayPal, splitting your purchase up into four interest-free payments of $133.75.
+While the chrome sleeves come standard with the stainless steel Ohio, you also have the option for them to be stainless steel.
+This is an additional $95, bringing your product total to $465, and after shipping, you’re looking at spending about $545.
+However, Rogue does allow you to utilize PayLater from PayPal, splitting your purchase up into four interest-free payments of about $135.

-The Ohio comes in a variety of coatings and finishes, so it’s worth noting that they all feature a different price.
-The black zinc coated bar, and the e-coat bar will cost you $305, while the black oxide bar is $320, and the custom bar is $350.
-Since the prices are relatively similar, the best value is probably the stainless steel, as it will most likely last you the longest thanks to its rust resistance.
+Since the Ohio comes in a variety of coatings and finishes, it’s worth noting that they all feature a different price.
+The black zinc-coated bar and the e-coat bar will cost you $305.
+The black oxide bar is $320, and both the custom bar and the stainless steel version with matte black sleeves will run you $350.
+Since the prices are relatively similar, the best value is one of the stainless steel options, as it will most likely last you the longest thanks to its rust resistance.

 Overall Build and Quality

-The Rogue Ohio Barbell is a multi-purpose barbell crafted with high quality steel, and features bronze bushings to enable the sleeves to spin at will.
-This is a 20 kilogram bar that is 86.5 inches long, has a diameter of 28.5 millimeters, and sleeves that are 16.4 inches.
-It’s rated at 1,260 pounds and has a tensile strength of 200,000 pounds.
-These are good numbers for elite level strength athletes who may be concerned about the punishment their bars endure.
+The Rogue Ohio Barbell is a multi-purpose barbell crafted with high-quality steel and features bronze bushings to enable the sleeves to spin at will.
+This is a 20-kilogram bar that is 86.5 inches long, has a diameter of 28.5 millimeters, and sleeves that are 16.4 inches.
+It’s rated at 1,260 pounds and the stainless steel versions have a tensile strength rating of 200,000 PSI (190,000 PSI for the other options).
+These are good numbers for elite-level strength athletes who may be concerned about the punishment their bars endure.

-With the stainless steel bar (fully stainless steel if you opt in for the stainless steel sleeves, instead of the chrome ones), you will have better luck fighting off rust than you would with the e-coat, black oxide, black zinc and cerakote options.
+With the stainless steel bar, you will have better luck fighting off rust than you would with the e-coat, black oxide, black zinc, and cerakote options, especially if you opt for the stainless steel sleeves rather than chrome.
 The others offer protection, but stainless steel is superior.
-The grip is an exclusive Rogue volcano pattern that is 100 percent original, and offers a firm grip that is not overly aggressive.
+The grip is an exclusive Rogue volcano pattern that is 100 percent original to the brand, and offers a firm grip that is not overly aggressive.
+For those who aren’t familiar, a volcano-style knurling is when each point of contact dips down as a volcano would.
+This provides four points of contact on your hands, leading to a more grippy feel.

-This barbell features double knurl marks for your workouts, which is fairly common when it comes to this piece of equipment.
-Double knurl marks allow you to accurately measure the widest grip possible for both powerlifting and Olympic lifting movements.
-The overall knurling is firm, but it shouldn’t tear up your hands on high rep movements, and features a volcano grip in a Rogue exclusive pattern.
+This barbell features double knurl marks for your workouts, which is fairly common when it comes to multi-purpose barbells.
+The inner markings are set by the International Powerlifting Federation, while the outer markings are set by the International Weightlifting Federation.
+These markings allow you to achieve identical hand placement while setting up for your lift.
+The overall knurling is firm, but it shouldn’t tear up your hands on high-rep movements and features a volcano-style pattern.

-Sleeve design often varies from barbell to barbell — some may be smooth while others have grooves in them.
+Sleeve design often varies from barbell to barbell — some may be smooth while others have grooves in them, and some feature bearings while others have bushings.
 The Ohio features grooves in both sleeves, which is meant to prevent the weight plates from sliding as much as they might on a smooth surface.
 This will cause a “zip” as you are loading and unloading your weight though, which some may not like.

-The bronze bushings here will provide a smooth spin while lifting, but in our time with the stainless steel bar, we noticed the sleeves didn’t spin as freely as some of Rogue’s competitors (this may only be the case in our individual bar).
-Bronze bushings are a cost effective option as opposed to bearings, and they also will degrade at a slower rate.
+The bronze bushings here will provide a smooth spin while lifting, but in our time with the stainless steel bar, we noticed the sleeves didn’t spin as freely as Rogue’s Olympic Weightlifting bar which features bushings.
+Bronze bushings are a cost-effective option as opposed to bearings though, and they also will degrade at a slower rate.

 Your sleeve finish will depend on which bar you decide to go with.
-If you opt for the stainless steel version, you can choose either chrome or plain stainless steel sleeves — this really boils down to personal preference, and whether or not you want extra protection from rust.
-Stainless steel is the holy grail when it comes to fighting off rust and corrosion.
+If you opt for the stainless steel version, you can choose either chrome or plain stainless steel sleeves.
+While stainless steel is the holy grail when it comes to fighting off rust and corrosion, it really just boils down to personal preference and whether or not you want added protection from rust.
+The matte black sleeves on the other stainless steel version of this bar are made from cerakote, which is the second-best option in terms of corrosion resistance.

 The black zinc and e-coat options both feature a black zinc finish on the sleeves, and the black oxide bar also has black oxide sleeves.
 The custom bar comes in either a colored cerakote or stainless steel finish with the choice of cerakote or chrome sleeves.

 The Rogue Ohio Barbell is a viable option if you are an athlete who is looking to expand your barbell workouts.
-The 200,000 pound tensile strength rating is going to be satisfactory for the majority of athletes — the highest a bar may be rated is 230,000 pounds, so it may actually work for everyone.
+The 200,000 PSI tensile strength rating (on the stainless steel version) is going to be satisfactory for the majority of athletes — the highest a bar may be rated is 230,000 PSI, so it may actually work for everyone.
 This will allow you to really load on the weight as this bar is able to hold 1,260 pounds.
 The dimensions of this bar are comparable to an Olympic barbell, and the stainless steel will keep this bar in your hands for a very long time.
-Plus, it has a 28.5 millimeter diameter that is pretty common among barbells.
+Plus, it has a 28.5-millimeter diameter which is pretty common among barbells.

-The tensile strength on a barbell is a very important feature — this is essentially how strong the bar is, and how much weight it can hold before it begins to bend, break, or fracture.
-Since this bar is rated at 200,000 pounds, it’s on the higher end of the tensile strength spectrum — barbells can range anywhere from 120,000 to 230,000 pounds of tensile strength.
+The tensile strength of a barbell is a very important feature — this is essentially how strong the bar is, and how much weight it can hold before it begins to bend, break, or fracture.
+Since the stainless steel version of this bar is rated at 200,000 pounds, it’s on the higher end of the tensile strength spectrum — barbells can range anywhere from 120,000 to 230,000 pounds of tensile strength.
 The higher the strength, the higher the durability, so this is a strong bar that can accommodate most weightlifters and even elite powerlifters.

 Since this barbell comes in a few different options, there are different materials used to craft each.
-For the stainless steel bar, you can choose between chrome or stainless steel sleeves.
+For the stainless steel bar, you can choose between chrome or stainless steel sleeves, and there’s a stainless steel version with matte black cerakote sleeves.
 The e-coat bar will feature bright zinc sleeves, as does the black zinc bar.
-The black oxide bar comes with black oxide sleeves, and the custom option is a cerakote coated bar with the choice of cerakote or chrome sleeves.
+The black oxide bar comes with black oxide sleeves, and the custom option is a cerakote-coated bar with the choice of cerakote or chrome sleeves.

 Dimensions and Weight